-In addition, much of the proceeds of the resources obtained from the sale were debt payments, debts acquired for funding high increases in oil prices, the low price of raw materials, the exchange rate flexibility; ultimately, by imposing a deficient IMS and taxes which benefitted a dominate group, or better said, in benefit of localised financial capital in countries with dominating currency.
-Moreover, а second consequence of the appropriation of income of appropriate companies (privatised) is the increase of price of goods and/or services which privatised companies produce, plus the ownership of compulsory savings (pensions system) together with the adjustment of structures and lower costs at the expense of the quality of the product and /or service.
+In addition, much of the proceeds of the resources obtained from the sale were debt payments, debts acquired for funding high increases in oil prices, the low price of raw materials, the exchange rate flexibility; ultimately, by imposing a deficient IMS and taxes which benefitted a dominate group, or better said, in benefit of localised financial capital in countries with dominating currency. second consequence appropriation of income of appropriate companies (privatised) is the increase of price of goods and/or services which privatised companies produce, plus the ownership of compulsory savings (pensions system) together with the adjustment of structures and lower costs at the expense of the quality of the product and /or service.